TeddyGavi/lighthouse-web-notes/Week_1/Day_2/day-2-notes.md

 ### assertEqual and Head and Tail
  - wouldn't it be easier to loop from all arguements passed to the function and see if they are equal?

+### Functions?
+ - functions accept what?
+ > parameters
+ - functions are called with what?
+ > arguments
+ - parmeters are defined once, but functions are called with many different arguments